m5stack/m5-docs/docs/en/uiflow/introduction.md

 >1.Single press the power button,then connect to the StickC's access point with your computer or mobile device (The access point will look something like "M5Stack-xxxx")

->2.Once you have connected to your StickC's access point you can enter the wifi settings page by entering __192.168.4.1__ into your browser.
+>2.Once you have connected to your StickC's access point you can enter the WIFI setup page by entering __192.168.4.1__ into your browser.
 Then you have arrived at the page choose your home wifi network from the list, enter your password and click configure

 ><img src="/image/base/3.png" width="10%"> &nbsp;&nbsp; <img src="/image/base/4.png" width="12%">